Ningreka/EV-Eye/README.md

 - raw_data

-Data_davis: Including near-eye gryscale images in and event streams captured by two sets of DAVIS346 event cameras for "left" and "right" eyes.
+**Data_davis**: Including near-eye gryscale images in and event streams captured by two sets of DAVIS346 event cameras for "left" and "right" eyes.
 Each user participates four sessions of data collection, the first two session capture both saccade and fixation states of the eye movement, the last two sessions record eye movement in smooth pursuit.
 We leverage the VGG Image Annotator on the [https://www.robots.ox.ac.uk/~vgg/software/via/via_demo.html](https://www.robots.ox.ac.uk/~vgg/software/via/via_demo.html) to label the pupil region of 9,011 near-eye images selected uniformly across the image dataset, annotation results are recorded in excel tables in the last three sessions, e.g., "raw_data/Data_davis/user1/left/session_1_0_1/user_1.csv".
 The creation_time.txt file records the system time when davis 346 started collecting.
   ```